Breastfeeding 5 min read

 • Oxytocin from breastfeeding lowers stress

 Since the baby is only given breast milk, the frequency of feeding depends on the baby; feeding should be done as per the baby’s demand.
 This means that you will be feeding your baby at least 8 to 12 times a day.
-Co-sleeping can indeed make nighttime breastfeeding more convenient for both the mother and the baby.
-It allows for easier access to the breast, and the close proximity can help establish a stronger bond between the mother and child.
-It may also provide opportunities for kangaroo mother care that is keeping baby close to mother to regulate body temperature.
-However, it’s important to note that co-sleeping is a personal choice that should be made with careful consideration of safety guidelines to reduce the risk of accidents or suffocation.
+Co-sleeping can make nighttime breastfeeding more convenient for both the mother and the baby.
+It allows for easier access to the breast, and the close proximity can help strengthen the bond between mother and child.
+It may also provide opportunities for kangaroo mother care, which means keeping baby close to mother to regulate body temperature.
+However, co-sleeping is a personal choice that should be made with careful consideration of safety guidelines to reduce the risk of accidents or suffocation.

 Pro Tip: Track wet diapers to ensure adequate intake.
 By day 5, expect 6+ wet diapers and 3-4 stools daily.

-The duration of breastfeeding sessions can vary from baby to baby.
-While 20 to 45 minutes is a typical range for a breastfeeding session, it’s important to remember that each baby is unique, and their needs may differ.
+The duration of breastfeeding sessions varies from baby to baby.
+While 20 to 45 minutes is a typical range, each baby is different and their needs may not be the same.
 Some babies may drink breastmilk more quickly, while others may take longer.
-It’s generally recommended to let the baby feed from one breast until they seem satisfied or have finished nursing on that side before offering the other breast.
-This ensures that the baby receives both the foremilk (thinner, hydrating milk) and hindmilk (richer, more satisfying milk).
+It is generally recommended to let the baby feed from one breast until they seem satisfied or have finished nursing on that side before offering the other breast.
+This way the baby receives both the foremilk (thinner, hydrating milk) and hindmilk (richer, more satisfying milk).

 Fun Fact: The first milk produced just after birth, Colostrum, is considered baby’s first vaccine !
 Read more at Colostrum, the Liquid Gold: Baby’s First Vaccine